>>> ЧИТАТЬ НА РУССКОМ <<<

-The Russian veterans will depart the UK on the morning of Sunday 28 December 2014 ready to reunite with their families for New Year celebrations in Russia.
+The Russian delegation departed the UK on the morning of Sunday 28 December 2014 ready to reunite with their families for the New Year celebrations in Russia.

 WITH GRATITUDE TO OUR PARTNER ORGANISATIONS:

-Guy’s and St. Thomas’ NHS Foundation Trust (UK)
+The Guy’s and St. Thomas NHS Foundation Trust (UK)

 HMS Belfast Association (UK)

 In2Matrix Ltd (UK)

 The London Taxi Benevolent Association for War Disabled (UK)

 Anglo-Russian Centre in North East England (UK)

 Book My Minibus Hire (UK)